mesosphere/marathon/docs/docs/health-checks.md

 ## taskKillGracePeriodSeconds

 While health checks allow you to determine when a task is unhealthy and should be terminated, the `taskKillGracePeriodSeconds` field allows you to set the amount of time between when the executor sends the `SIGTERM` message to gracefully terminate a task and when it kills it by sending `SIGKILL`.
 This field can be useful if you have a task that does not shut down immediately.
-If you do not set the grace period duration, the default for Mesos is used (which is 10 seconds).
+If you do not set a kill grace period duration, then no value is provided to Mesos.

 ## Example